whyseco/graphql-schema-declare/README.md

 	// Register
 	serviceCollection.AddGraphQLSchemaDeclareService();

-  // You can set "Type to GraphType transformer option" (AddNullableInfo) to False
+  // By default the Type to GraphType transformer option's AddNullableInfo is set to True
-  // by passing it to service declaration:
+  // You can set its value to False by passing it to service declaration:
   // serviceCollection.AddGraphQLSchemaDeclareService(_ => _.AddNullableInfo = false);
-  // By default it's set to True

 }